 • Preheat the oven to 325 degrees F and generously spray a muffin tin with non-stick cooking spray.

-• Place the eggs, cottage cheese, salt and black pepper in a blender.
+• Place 9 large eggs, 1 cup cottage cheese, ½ teaspoon salt, and ¼ teaspoon black pepper in a blender.
 Blend until smooth.

-• Divide the diced toppings (spinach, red bell pepper and green onions) evenly into the bottom of the muffin tins.
+• Evenly divide 1 cup chopped spinach, 1 diced red bell pepper, and 2 sliced green onions into the bottom of the muffin tin cups.

-• Top each one evenly with the shredded cheese.
+• Top each with shredded cheddar cheese (from ½ cup total).

-• Pour the egg mixture into each muffin tin evenly.
-They will be approximately ? full.
+• Pour the egg mixture evenly into each muffin cup, filling about ¾ full.

 • Bake for 18-22 minutes until the tops are set.
 The eggs will puff up as they cook but don’t worry, they will go back down as they set.